 The measurement precision of Troubleshooting MetricSets is 10 seconds.
 Splunk APM reports quantiles from a distribution of metrics for each 10-second reporting window.

-For more details about each of these tags, see Span tags APM automatically indexes.
-You can’t modify or stop APM from indexing these span tags, but you can choose to index additional span tags.
-Scroll to Index a new span tag in this topic to learn how.
+Splunk APM indexes and generates Troubleshooting MetricSets for several tags by default.
+For more details about each of these tags, see Default indexed span tags in APM.
+You can’t modify or stop APM from indexing these span tags, but you can index additional span tags.
+See Index a new span tag or process to learn how.

-Follow these steps to index a span tag and create a Troubleshooting MetricSet for it.
+Follow these steps to index a span tag or process to create a Troubleshooting MetricSet.

-To open the APM MetricSets page, do one of the following:
+To get to the APM MetricSets page, do one of the following:

-In Splunk APM, select APM Configuration and choose APM MetricSets from the drop-down menu.
-The APM Troubleshooting MetricSets Configuration page opens.
+In Splunk APM, select APM Configuration and select APM MetricSets from the menu.
+The APM MetricSets page opens.

-From anywhere in Splunk Observability Cloud, select Settings (gear icon) in the left navigation bar and select APM MetricSets under Data Configuration.
+From anywhere in Splunk Observability Cloud, select Settings in the left navigation bar and select APM MetricSets under Data Configuration.